YanlinMa/SpongeBob/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Gameplay:

 The player(s) is prompted to choose a numbered piece and can enter L, R, BL, BR to move left, right, back-left, back-right respectively.
 These selections are filtered so the piece must exist and the move must be allowed by game rules.

-Levels are implemented with the presence checkers strategies (or the lack thereof) in the moves of the opponent.
+Levels are implemented with the presence of checkers strategies (or the lack thereof) in the moves of the opponent.
 After the player selects a level, the algorithm will scan the board to judge the best move to counteract the player’s advance.

-The game will be won when none of the player’s pieces remains.
+The goal is to take out all the opponent's pieces, and the game will be won when all of the opponent's pieces have been killed, or when the opponent has no more moves.

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To execute:

 javac Checkers.java
 java Checkers